-Being a beta tester is an exciting opportunity to try out and share your thoughts about a new product before anyone else.
-However, if you share these thoughts in a way that a beta manager can’t understand or use, it diminishes your value to the test and can even discourage beta managers from picking you for future projects.
+Being a tester is an exciting opportunity to try out new tech and share your thoughts about a product before anyone else.
+It’s important to remember that these thoughts must be written in a way that a test manager can understand.
+If a test manager is having trouble using your feedback, it diminishes your value to the test and can even discourage test managers from picking you for future projects.

-You don’t have to be a world class writer to be a beta tester but you do have to be able to clearly communicate your ideas, issues, and opinions when you provide feedback on a product.
+You don’t have to be an expert writer to be a tester, but you do need to clearly communicate your Issues, Ideas, Praise, and other opinions when you provide feedback during a test.
 Here are some easy tips that can make a big difference:

-- Punctuation is important.
-Writing your feedback in long sentences without commas or periods can really confuse your message.
-Be sure to put a period at the end of sentences, use commas, and try to keep your sentences simple and clear.
-Also, you don’t need to use excessive exclamation points to get your point across.
-One is enough!
+Punctuation is important.
+Writing long sentences without commas or periods can really make your feedback confusing and hard to follow.
+Be sure to use proper punctuation and try to keep your sentences simple and clear.
+Another thing to remember – you don’t need to use excessive exclamation points to get your point across.
+One is enough.

-- Use capitalization wisely.
+Use capitalization wisely.
 Using proper capitalization in your sentences makes it much easier to read your feedback.
-It’s also okay to capitalize a word for emphasis on occasion.
-Complete sentences in ALL CAPS, however, drives most beta managers crazy, so try to keep the caps lock in check.
+It’s okay to capitalize a word for emphasis on occasion but complete sentences in ALL CAPS drives most test managers crazy.
+Try to limit your use of the Caps Lock button.

-- Avoid slang.
-On any given test our beta testers usually come from many different age groups.
-What might be “sick” for you really isn’t “groovy” to someone else, so it’s best to keep slang out of the conversation.
+Avoid slang words.
+On any given test, our testers usually come from many different age groups.
+What might be “sick” for you really isn’t “groovy” to someone else, so it’s best to keep slang out of any feedback or conversation.

-- Spell out words completely.
-While it might be faster to type “ur” instead of “your”, it’s a lot easier to read sentences where the words are spelled out.
+Spell out words completely.
+While it might be faster to type “ur” instead of “your”, it’s a lot easier to read sentences with words that are spelled out.

-- Use spell check.
-Most web browsers have spell check built in.
-If yours doesn’t, try writing your text in your favorite word processor and checking it for spelling issues first.
-Then submit it through the portal.
+Use spellcheck.
+Most web browsers or mobile device keyboards have spellcheck enabled.
+If you don’t have a built-in spellchecker, try writing your text in your favorite word processor and checking it for spelling issues first before submitting it through the platform.

-- Write in complete sentences.
-While a one word answer might be the easiest response, you have to remember that beta managers are in conversations with dozens or hundreds of testers at any time.
-Giving a little context when you respond can ensure that your feedback is understood and handled more quickly.
+Write in complete sentences.
+While a one-word answer might be the easiest response, you have to remember that test managers are in conversation with dozens or hundreds of testers at any given time.
+Giving a little context to your responses will ensure your feedback is understood and handled more effectively.

-- Keep paragraphs short.
-If you submit large chunks of text without a break, your ideas can get lost.
-Separate lengthy feedback into paragraphs to help the beta manager read quickly and make your train of thought clearer.
+Keep paragraphs short.
+If you submit large chunks of text without a break, your message can get lost.
+Separate lengthy feedback into paragraphs to help the test manager read quickly and to keep your train of thought clear.

-- Be descriptive with your titles.
-With our new feedback system, other testers can see feedback that’s been submitted and add to the conversation.
-When you’re submitting feedback of any kind, you want to make it clear to other testers as well as the beta manager what you’re talking about.
-This makes it easier for other testers to find feedback they’d like to contribute to and for beta managers to see what the conversations are about.
+Be descriptive with your titles.
+In the Centercode platform, other testers can see feedback that’s been previously submitted and add to the conversation.
+When you’re submitting feedback of any kind, you want to make it clear to other testers as well as the test manager what you’re talking about.
+This makes it easier for other testers to find feedback they’d like to contribute to and for test managers to see what the most popular pieces of feedback are.

-- Keep it focused.
-You don’t have to submit the next great American novel.
-Beta managers just need simple, complete, and clear feedback to share with the product team.
+Keep it focused.
+You don’t have to submit the next great literary masterpiece.
+Test managers just need simple, complete, and clear feedback to share with the product team.

-Remember, your role as a beta tester is to give relevant feedback on the product you’re testing.
+Remember, your role as a tester is to give relevant feedback on the product you’re testing.
 These guidelines can go a long way in making sure your feedback is clear and useful.
-Also keep in mind that beta managers are always on the lookout for all-star testers.
-If you make the effort to communicate well, it’s likely you’ll be their first choice for the next beta project.
+Also, keep in mind that test managers are always on the lookout for all-star testers.
+If you make the effort to communicate well, it’s likely you’ll be the first choice for their next project.